 - Be a new graduate RN with less than one year of experience

-- Be licensed in the State of Connecticut prior to the program start date
+- Have a current, unencumbered license as an RN in the state of Connecticut prior to the program start date

 - Have completed a Transfer Request Form signed by a current manager if you are employed by Stamford Health